The Victorian Psychology Clinic

 logo-icon

 Body image concerns can affect the way a person thinks, feels and behaves in relation to their appearance.
-At The Victorian Psychology Clinic, we provide therapy for body image concerns and body dysmorphia for adolescents and adults in Essendon, Moonee Ponds and via telehealth.
-We support clients experiencing distress related to appearance, self-criticism, shame, comparison, or a preoccupation with perceived flaws.
+Psychologists consulting at The Victorian Psychology Clinic provide therapy for body image concerns and body dysmorphia for adolescents and adults in Essendon, Moonee Ponds and via telehealth.

-For some people, body image concerns are linked to low self-esteem, anxiety, depression, perfectionism, or disordered eating behaviours.
-Others may experience Body Dysmorphic Disorder, or BDD, which involves an intense preoccupation with perceived flaws in appearance that may be minor or not noticeable to others, but which cause significant distress and can interfere with daily life.
+Body Dysmorphic Disorder, or BDD, involves an intense preoccupation with perceived flaws in appearance that may be minor or not noticeable to others, but which cause significant distress and can interfere with daily life.

 THE VICTORIAN PSYCHOLOGY CLINIC